-For inbound call center agents, it’s their responsibility to deliver a quality customer service at all times.
+For inbound call center agents, the responsibility to deliver a quality customer service is of extreme importance.
 But every caller varies; customer service agent should learn to react accordingly to these different types of callers in order to provide better service.

 They are often interesting and enjoyable but they can take a lot of time.
 So make sure to ask closed questions and always steer the conversation back to business.